 He was not going to think about Tom.
-Nor would he think about the fact he needed that fucking job.
+Nor would he dwell on the fact he needed that fucking job.
 And small?
 He wasn’t small!
-Since when was five seven small?
-Just because nearly all the rest of the department were fucking giants, didn’t mean Micah was small.
+Since when was five-seven small?
+Just because nearly all the rest of the department were fucking giants didn’t mean Micah was small.
 But he wasn’t going to let the memory of turning red with anger, balling his fists and wishing to hell he could tell the asshole, Greg, what he really thought of him mess up his night.

 But the second he pulled into the parking lot he was disappointed.
 It was full to capacity.
 No surprise, though, for a beautiful Thursday evening.
 It didn’t really matter.
 He simply parked on the street.
-However, all the people milling around probably meant he would not be alone on the path tonight.
+However, with all these people milling around, it probably meant he would not be alone on the path tonight.
 Maybe not even down by the water.
 He would still try it, but irritation rose in him as he made his way across the park.
 It wasn’t just busy, it was packed.
-Looked like it was some sort of art show.
+Appeared to be some sort of art show.

 “Hey.
 Sorry.
 Didn’t see you.”

 The old man’s answer was to touch Micah’s cheek with a gnarled finger.
-Micah flinched at the touch of his pointy, yellow fingernail, but for some reason he couldn’t recoil away.
+Micah flinched at the touch of his pointy, yellow fingernail, but for some reason he couldn’t recoil.
 He was caught by the old man’s dead-looking eyes and held fast.
 He couldn’t even blink.

 Then something seemed to crawl right into his brain.
-He felt it.
 Like a liquid spreading through his veins that was cold and hot and… sparkly at the same time.
 It was also when the wrinkles on the man’s face seemed to disappear and the eyes brighten as well.
 The aura surrounding them became static, as if searching for a connection.
-Micah felt just the slightest pull toward the old man… well, maybe not so old… If Micah didn’t know better, and he didn’t, the guy appeared to be shocked as well.
-Literally.
-An arc of electric power surged between them.
-The confusion on his face was more than evident.
-“How did you… what just…”
+Micah felt just the slightest pull toward the old man.
+Except… maybe not so old.
+If Micah didn’t know better, and he didn’t, the guy appeared to be shocked as well.
+And by that he meant literally.
+Because at that moment, an arc of electric power surged between them.
+The confusion on the man’s face was more than evident as he whispered, “How did you… what just…”

-Then suddenly a kid knocked into the both of them and ran by yelling, another kid in hot pursuit, and the enchantment was shattered.
+Suddenly a kid knocked into the both of them.
+He ran by, yelling, with another kid in hot pursuit, and the enchantment was shattered.
 Micah was mercifully returned to the crowded park.